cmu-sei/juneberry/docs/getting_started.md

 ## container_start.sh

 For convenience, users can create a bash script containing the previous commands and name the file `container_start.sh`.
-If a script with that name is found inside the juneberry directory of the project-root, or inside a custom workspace (see below), it will be executed during the container's initialization.
+When a script with that name is found inside the juneberry directory of the project-root, or inside a custom workspace (see below), it will be executed during the container's initialization.
 The `juneberry/docker` directory contains a sample `container_start.sh` script.

 # Custom Workspaces

-Juneberry uses "workspaces" to house the user model configurations, experiments, and all outputs such as trained models, log files, charts and reports.
+Juneberry uses "workspaces" to house the user's model configurations, experiments, and all outputs, such as
+trained models, log files, charts, and reports.
 The structure is described in the [Workspace and Experiment Overview](overview.md).
-The Juneberry repository comes with some sample models for testing the installation which will be sufficient for now.
+The Juneberry repository includes some sample models for testing the installation.

 When a user first enters a Juneberry container, they should find themselves inside the `/juneberry` directory by default.
 However, the user can also choose another directory, known as a "custom workspace", to be the